AbhishikthaReddy/3blades/CONTRIBUTING.md

 ## Commit Messages

-Commit messages in `<repo-name>` start with a prefix that coincides with an issue `label`, then `/`, then `iss[#]`, such as `fix/iss3`.
+Commit messages in `3blades` start with a prefix that coincides with an issue `label`, then `/`, then `iss[#]`, such as `fix/iss3`.
 It's possible that an issue for the problem you are trying to solve does not exist, in that case, please help us open one.
 Even little things like typos in a document are worth documenting.
 Labels listed below:

 - `fix`: If the commit is working towards a bug fix.
 - `feature`: If the commit is working towards a new feature.